0ff1NX/XFiles-Repo/README.md

 Welcome to my homepage where I will share my works.
 It will be a learning path guide of my ups and downs so will have constant attention and iterations along the way.

-Please go to: https://x-library.gitbook.io/x-library/ where you will the code content within my KB Library I have created and continually will work on.
+Please go to: https://x-library.gitbook.io/x-library/ where you will find my KB Library I have created and continually will work on.

 If you find the content useful, drop me a thank you on my twitter or donate me a coffee.